 The holiday season is a great time to give the gift of your presence to lonely nursing home residents, many of whom have no family or friends to celebrate with.
-We are seeking volunteers to “adopt a resident” for the Christmas holiday.
-This is a simple commitment to visit a resident three times.
+Why not give the gift of your time to “adopt a resident” for the Christmas holiday?
+We invite you to make a simple commitment to visit a resident three times.
 Your three visits would last about 20 minutes each and include the following:

 Second Visit – A Christmas Blessing.
 We recommend that you go on Christmas Day or Christmas Eve, if possible.
 Bring a gift, a card, and a cheerful Christmas greeting.
 If appropriate, share brief points of the Christmas story or a devotional and a prayer.
 Let them know you will be coming back within the next week or so.
 Remember that your presence is the greatest gift!

 Third Visit – Post-Christmas cheer.
 After the lights are taken down and the decorations are put away, the joy can also get tucked away.
 Things often become rather quiet, and a pleasant visit could be like a refreshing drink.
 Perhaps now could be an appropriate time to share a Scripture verse and prayer to help your friend trust Jesus for a specific need.

 These special visits will not only be a gift for the residents, but for our King who said,

 “Whatever you did to one of the least of these brothers of mine, you did to me.” ~ Matthew 25:31-46

 - Finding a resident to visit – There are many people living in senior care homes.
 Perhaps you know of one.
 Is there a friend or family member, congregant of your church, neighbor, or a mentor you once had an established relationship with?
 If not, you might be able to make an announcement at your church, asking if anyone has a family member who would like a Christian visitor.
 Pray and ask God to reveal this person to you.

 - Remember that your primary goal is to “be a friend.”
 Helping residents to trust in Jesus is what you can do as a trusted friend.